 Lawns are growing quickly and seedheads are appearing

-Rain and warmer temperatures have resulted in rapid turfgrass growth and seedheads are now appearing in lawns.
+Warmer temperatures in May have resulted in rapid turf growth and seedheads are now appearing in lawns.

-Following the drenching rains and finally some warmer temperatures in the last week as of May 22, 2014, lawns are growing faster than most can mow.
+Following a record cold April, recent warm temperatures and timely rainfall have lawns exploding in growth.
 If you’ve fallen behind on mowing, Michigan State University Extension recommends raising your mowing height to avoid leaving massive piles of clippings on the lawn, or consider this a time when you can be justified in picking up clippings to avoid smothering the turf.
 Another smart reason to raise your mower height is to promote deep roots, avoid grub damage and crowd out weeds.

 In addition to surging top-growth, seedheads are also appearing.
 The common lawn grasses – Kentucky bluegrass, perennial ryegrass and tall fescue – all produce seedheads as do grassy weeds such as annual bluegrass (Poa annua).
 Seedhead production requires energy from the plant, so it is likely the turf will not only look stemmy due to the seed stalks, but the turfgrass may even lose density.

 Consider a fertilizer application following the seedhead flush to help the turf recover, especially if you haven’t fertilized yet this spring or fertilized back in April.
 Keep the mower blade sharp to ensure a clean cut and don’t lower the mowing height to try and remove seedheads.
 Annual bluegrass produces seedheads below the 0.125-inch mowing height on golf course putting greens, so lowering the mowing height is not going to eliminate seedheads from your lawn.

 Dr. Frank’s work is funded in part by MSU‘s AgBioResearch.